 Chang graduated Phi Beta Kappa from Stanford University where she received her bachelor's degree.

 Chang was also a Fulbright Scholar at Oxford University, where she received a master's degree in media law.
-And she has a master's degree in journalism from Columbia University.
+She also has a master's degree in journalism from Columbia University.

 She grew up in the San Francisco Bay Area, where she never got to have a dog.
 But now she's the proud mama of Mickey Chang, a shih tzu who enjoys slapping high-fives and mingling with senators.